koumi15cancer/Lazy-Slobs---Group-1/docker-readme.txt

 # check current branch
 git branch

-# if not restfulAPI branch, switch to restfulAPI branch
+# if is not Final branch, switch to Final branch
-git checkout restfulAPI
+git checkout Final

 # ================================= #